blackbhc/refactor/README.md

   - Particle ID that is not exist in the simulation will be ignored, with some warning message.

 #### Group (future feature)

-This level is designed to do the on-the-fly analysis of particle groups/sets.
-For example, the different stellar populations in a galaxy: binned according their ages, metallicity, etc. Or different type of galaxies in cosmology simulations: central and satellite galaxies in a cluster, or elliptical and spiral galaxies based on their morphology.

 - <a id="switch_on_g"></a>`switch_on`: whether to enable the group level analysis or not.
 - <a id="filename_g"></a>`filename`: the filename of the output file of the group level analysis.